Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 One reason that Google Analytics has gained such rapid popularity is its ease of implementation.
-Google has kept the process straightforward enough that even many nontechnical website owners have been able to use it.
+Google made the installation process easy enough that non-technical website owners have been able to use it.

 For most websites, simply copying and pasting the code that Google provides is sufficient.
 It's important to be able to test that code implementation immediately, though.
 Sometimes it's even necessary to go back into the account to grab the code again.